R2C2 feedback and coaching resources

 Tri-fold: R2C2 for learners in the moment feedback [PDF-561KB]

-A suggestion while watching videos 2 and 3 it is to have the “In-the-moment” tri-fold in hand and try to identify each of the 4 phases and the phrases the supervisor uses, as well as the resident’s responses.
+Included are links to various videos demonstrating the R2C2 model in informal “in-the-moment” feedback and coaching discussions: Feel free to share these with colleagues, students and residents and use in your faculty development sessions.
+A suggestion while watching them is to refer to the “In-the-moment” tri-fold to identify each of the 4 phases and the phrases the supervisor uses, as well as the resident’s responses.

 https://youtu.be/13tDGRoHL1g - Introduction and planning with a clinical clerk (1.5 minutes)